zakrot/wp-slimstat/readme.txt

 == Description ==
 A powerful real-time web analytics plugin for Wordpress.
 Visit the [official site](http://slimstat.duechiacchiere.it) for more information.

+**Please note: WP SlimStat Dashboard Widgets is not part of this package anymore.
+If you notice any 'fatal error' related to that plugin, please [reinstall it](http://wordpress.org/extend/plugins/wp-slimstat-dashboard-widgets/) from the repository!**

 = Main Features =
 * Real-time web analytics reports